-TheDeputy Chief Investigator should develop guidelines for air ambulance landings or enter into local operating agreements for the use of air ambulances, as applicable.
-In creating those guidelines, the [Department/Office] should identify:
+The Deputy Chief Investigator should develop guidelines for air ambulance landings or enter into local operating agreements for the use of air ambulances, as applicable.
+In creating those guidelines, the Ventura County District Attorney's Office should identify:

 - Responsibility and authority for designating a landing zone and determining the size of the landing zone. - Responsibility for securing the area and maintaining that security once the landing zone is identified. - Consideration of the air ambulance provider's minimum standards for proximity to vertical obstructions and surface composition (e.g., dirt, gravel, pavement, concrete, grass). - Consideration of the air ambulance provider's minimum standards for horizontal clearance from structures, fences, power poles, antennas or roadways. - Responsibility for notifying the appropriate highway or transportation agencies if a roadway is selected as a landing zone. - Procedures for ground personnel to communicate with flight personnel during the operation.